SWOT-Confluence/run-confluence-locally/README.md

 2. Fork and clone scripts to run confluence modules i.e. git clone https://github.com/SWOT-Confluence/run-confluence-locally.git

+3. Rename a few modules for ease of use:
+   - MOI -> moi
+   - Validation -> validation
+   - offline-discharge-data-product-creation -> offline

 ### Prepare Confluene Module Images using Docker (LOCAL)
 3. Run the "Prepare Images Locally" section of this notebook locally
     - edit the run name (directory/module/tag name to point any customizations and specific run).
 Best if it is the same 'xxx' name as the confluence run if testing multiple changes
-    - edit the modules to include or exclude depending on needs
+    - edit the modules to include or exclude depending on needs **NOTE** setfinder and combine_data are run twice as 'expanded_*' and 'non_expanded_*', but they are only built in docker once
     - edit the script_jobs and command dict names to correctly reflect your modules of interest
     - This can take some time initially to build in docker
+    - Check your work in Docker Desktop (you should see images appearing in your docker account)

 ### Create Confluence Folder Structure where confluence results will live (LOCAL OR HPC)
 4. Download empty directory structure

   (pip or conda) install gdown
   gdown 16FdIV0xyaQaNfvxR7OJ_p8ljaI9gv1pu
   tar -xzvf {whichever tar.gz you downloaded} and then rename to confluence_xxx

 ##### Customize confluence run
-  5. Rename empty_mnt one level below to xxx_mnt so that 'xxx' is the same as parent confluence_xxx folder tag name
+  5. Rename confluence_empty to confluence_xxx and empty_mnt one level below to xxx_mnt so that 'xxx' is the same as parent confluence_xxx folder tag name

+Here is an example of the initial and renamed folder structure with important files highlighted confluence_xxx
+  ├── empty_xxx
+  │   ├── diagnostics
+  │   ├── flpe
+  │   │   ├── geobam
+  │   │   ├── hivdi
+  │   │   ├── metroman
+  │   │   │   └── sets
+  │   │   ├── momma
+  │   │   ├── sad
+  │   │   └── sic4dvar
+  │   ├── input
+  │   │   ├── reaches_of_interest.json
+  │   ├── logs
+  │   ├── mnt_dirs.sh
+  │   ├── moi
+  │   ├── offline
+  │   ├── output
+  │   └── validation
+  ├── report
+  └── sif

 ##### Choose reaches to process
   6. Edit xxx_mnt/input/reaches_of_interest.json to be a list of reaches you want to process.
 Leave it as it is to target the devset.
       NOTE: ***HIGHLY SUGGESTED FOR FIRST RUN*** Priors takes a long time, if you do not need to build it, replace with the latest .nc priors files (one per continent) in /xxx_mnt/input/sos/priors/